openstack-archive/fuel-plugin-contrail/specs/spec-4.0.1.rst

 DPDK (Data Plane Development Kit) allows access to the hardware directly from applications by passing Linux networking stack (binding interface will not be seen by the kernel).
 This reduces latency and allows more packets to be processed.
 However, it has many `limitations <http://docs.openstack.org/developer/keystonemiddleware/middlewarearchitecture.html#improving-response-time>`_ and many features that Linux provides are not available with DPDK.
 Binding interface is not seen by the kernel and accordingly - the user can't reuse it.
-For environment with difficult network schema or on servers with low amount of network interfaces it can be significant disadvantage.
+For environment with complex network schema or on servers with low amount of network interfaces it can be significant disadvantage.

 Proposed solution
 -----------------